Rhizobium rhizogenes: Role in plant evolution

+Applications

+Plant culture

 The hairy roots are grown in vitro in bioreactors to study their soil interaction with other pathogens like fungi and nematodes.

-This technique has also led to the commercial production of certain metabolic compounds that the plant is known to secrete, especially in regard to the medicinal plants that are difficult to cultivate in sufficient quantities by other means.
-The root cultures are also used for genetic engineering.
+Hairy root cultures also enable the commercial production of certain secondary metabolic compounds that the plant is known to secrete, especially in regard to the medicinal plants that are difficult to cultivate in sufficient quantities by other means.
+For example, hairy root cultures of ginseng have been used to speed up the discovery of drugs based on ginseng phytochemicals.

-Applications
+Root cultures can also be used to regenerate entire plants that are transformed, i.e. carry DNA from Rhizobium rhizogenes.
+This may be the natural T-DNA, a man-made sequence designed for genetic engineering, or both.
+Genetic engineering allows in-depth study of genetic processes that lead to plant traits such as nodulation as well as production of useful cultivars.

+Bioprevention

 Strain K84 produces agrocin 84, a type of bacteriocin, that inhibits the growth of Agrobacterium tumefaciens (possibly a misclassified A. radiobacter) which causes the disease.
 Strain K1026, which is descended from K84 by the removal of potentially-pathogenic DNA sequences, has been used as a biopesticide on stone fruit (such as cherries and plums), nut trees, and ornamentals to protect them from crown gall disease.
 Strain K84 and its descendant K1016 are now properly classified as belonging to Rhizobium rhizogenes.
 They were formerly considered A. radiobacter.